pints-team/pints/README.md

 $ pip install .
 ```

+(If you're on Windows, you might need the longer version of this command: `python -m pip install .`)

-Or, if you want to install Pints as a [developer](CONTRIBUTING.md), use
+To install Pints as a [developer](CONTRIBUTING.md), use

 ```
 $ pip install -e .[dev,docs]